 Xenos loves the intimacy of the eight-person events that she throws through EatWith but acknowledges that dinners held in Feastly’s permanent locations might be better suited to some.
 “I think people new to the pop-up scene feel better about going to a building sometimes, rather than a person’s house.”
 (It’s worth noting that the vetting process for both EatWith and Feastly involves an extensive and highly competitive application process.)
 That said, Xenos describes her experiences welcoming strangers into her home for her homemade Greek cuisine as magical.
 Plus, they’ve been the springboard to a new career.
 “It was nice to be able to host on my own schedule and do things on my own timeline to figure it out,” says Xenos.
 “That led me to starting my own personal chef company, and the rest is history.”

 In March, Puck announced the opening of the Rogue Experience, an eight-seat ticketed dinner in his West Hollywood experimental test kitchen that’s designed to create “thought-provoking experiences” for guests.
-Similar to the Feastly and EatWith structure, the Rogue Experience offers no menus from which to order.
-The meals are a collaboration between Puck’s test-kitchen chef-in-residence, Dave Beran, and rotating chefs from Puck’s international pool of culinary talent (Puck himself occasionally makes an appearance).
-Menus change weekly, allowing diners to witness these chefs at their most creative.
+Similar to the Feastly and EatWith structure, the Rogue Experience offers no à la carte menu from which to order.
+A rotating group of chefs from Puck’s international pool of culinary talent collaborate to create each meal (Puck himself occasionally makes an appearance).
+The untraditional tasting menus change weekly, allowing diners to witness these chefs at their most creative.

 Allowing his extensive staff to share the spotlight seems to be fundamental to Puck’s larger vision, too.
 “This project also allows our incredibly talented executive chefs, CDCs [chefs de cuisine], sous chefs and pastry chefs a chance to shine in a way they don’t regularly get to in their restaurants.
 This is the talent that keeps our restaurants running on a daily basis, and to Wolfgang, them being recognized for their creativity is an important piece to the continued success of this company,” says Davis.